norybiak/UltimateLoader/README.md

 * UltimateLoader.multiload(arrayOfPaths, callback);

 Each method functions the same except that multiloader will return an array of references to all the loaded objects in order of urls provided.

-If you need to imcrementally add objects, you can set UltimateLoader.queue to true.
-This will put all objects into a queue and load them one at a time which slows the entire loading process down.
-It's recommended to keep it false.

 ### UltimateLoader.load(path, callback);
 ```javascript